KUNstler-art/MaxMSP_GyrOSC/README.md

 # MaxMSP
-#OSC communication
+#OSC

-Interaction art;
-Performances;
+#GyrOSC

 Introduction
-Some handy MaxMSP patchers for OSC communication made by the author; The author has created some handy MaxMSP patches for some OSC application on phone;
+The author has created some handy MaxMSP patches for some OSC application on phone, it's for interaction art and Performances;
+These patchers visualise the phone's abstract gyroscope data, making users easier to understand and apply this data.

 /////////////////////////////Peoject catalogs/////////////////////////////